kisom/gocrypto/README.md

-[ gocrypto ]
+## GoCrypto example code

-Example source code for Practical Crypto with Go.
+This is the example source code for my (in-progress) book, *Practical Crypto with Go*.

 * chapter 2 - symmetric basics
 * chapter 3 - armoured code